 Where: 3001 Tchoupitoulas St., New Orleans, Louisiana 70115

-3. Saint Louis Cathedral
+3. Free: Visit St. Louis Cathedral

-5. Visit the vendor markets.
+5. Free: Check out the vendor markets

 These markets contain local artists’ original crafts and retail options.
 Bring cash for better sales negotiation.
 Many vendors also accept credit/debit cards.